tayganr/lakehouse/modules/module01c.md

 ## 1. Pipeline (pipelineDimIncrementalLoad)

+In this module, we will be creating a pipeline to incrementally load the Customers dimension table.
+The transformation logic will be encapsulated within a data flow and will follow an SCD Type 2 pattern, this is where a new record is added to the dimension table to cater for data changes.

 1. Navigate to the **Integrate** hub
 2. Under **Pipelines**, click on the ellipsis **[...]** icon to the right of the `Customers` folder and select **New pipeline**
 3. Rename the pipeline to `C3 - pipelineDimIncrementalLoad`